 Targeted ransomware attacks on local US government entities—cities, schools, and police stations—are on the rise.
-These attacks are costing millions of dollars as these organizations try to untangle themselves and restore their data and vital systems.
+These attacks cost millions of dollars as organizations untangle themselves and restore their data and vital systems.
 Often, this involves paying the perpetrators the ransom demanded in an effort to get critical systems back running.
 In 2018, there were 53 reported ransomware attacks on local government entities.
-In just the first four months of 2019, there were already 21 reported ransomware attacks on local county, city, and state government systems.
-It is important to note that these numbers only represent reported cases.
+In the first four months of 2019, there were reports of 21 ransomware attacks on local county, city, and state government systems.
+Moreover, it is important to note that these numbers only represent reported cases.
 The FBI does not yet have a reporting system for ransomware-specific attacks; many times, they are classified as Malware.

 Ransomware Attacks Targeting US Cities